gvikrant9399/devopsPractice/README.md

 # devopsPractice
-# This the updated readme file
+# This is the updated readme file